-Identity: a concept of knowing one’s being, the inner workings of personality, soul and worth.
-We grow into our identity throughout our childhood and into adulthood, with experience and psyche shaping how we navigate the world.
+Identity.
+It’s a concept of knowing one’s being, the inner workings of personality, soul and worth.
+Identity forms throughout our childhood into adulthood, constantly changing and molding based on our surroundings and experiences.

-I had an identity before I was adopted; relatives I trusted, childhood friends I played with, a routine I was familiar with.
-But shortly into the adoption process, that all began to disappear.
+I had an identity before I was adopted; relatives I trusted, childhood friends I played with and a routine I knew well.
+But shortly into the adoption process, this all began to disappear.
 I was thrown into a foreign world.
-I had no relationship with these people that I was to call mom, dad, aunt, and uncle.
-I had no friends or familiar faces surrounding me and everything I was used to was thrown out.
+A world of strangers.
+I had no relationship with these people that I was to call mom and dad.
+I had no friends or familiar faces surrounding me.
+Everything I had known was thrown out without warning.

-I felt like a stranger.
+I felt like a stranger to myself.
 A different person.
-A different identity.

-Growing up, I quickly learned how to become a chameleon, a trait that many adoptees share.
+I learned how to become a chameleon because of adoption.
 I had the ability to change aspects of my identity to blend into my surroundings; to be the person who I was presumed to be by those around me.
 It became the only way I knew how to navigate through the chaos.

-My adulthood has been a process of finding the true me, my true identity.
-It has not been easy, the journey filled with moments of wanting to hide back beneath the chameleon facade, vulnerability seeming too painful to expose.
-But, as I continue to move forward, I walk with no regrets.
+My adulthood has been a process of finding the true me.
+My true identity.
+It has not been easy, the journey has been filled with moments of wanting to hide back beneath the chameleon facade because vulnerability seems too painful to expose.
+But, as I continue to move forward, I will walk with no regrets.

 I’m becoming me.
 Not the me my adoptive family hopes I am, not the me my birth family thinks I am.
 Just me.

 And I have to say, I’m really beginning to like who this girl is.